flatironinstitute/neurosift/doc/spike_sorting_instructions.md

 Click the link to complete the configuration.
 You will be redirected to a page where you can log in using GitHub and authorize the compute client.

 IMPORTANT: By default, your compute client will process jobs from anyone who does not explicitly specify a compute client.
-If you want to restrict your compute client to only process jobs from a specific users (for example you), then click on the link in the terminal where it says "You can configure it here..."
+If you want to restrict your compute client to only process jobs from specific users (for example you), then click on the link in the terminal where it says "You can configure it here..."
 Click the edit button for "Process jobs for users", and enter your GitHub user name (or a list of user user names).

 Finally, start the compute client